 St Margaret's Memorial Church

 St. Margaret's was designed by Sir Robert Rowand Anderson and opened in 1896.
-The shrine of St Margaret of Scotland is housed in the Lady Chapel and contains a relic of St Margaret which was returned to Dunfermline in 2008.
+It contains many interesting features including a reredos by Sir Hew Lorimer and stained glass by Willy Wilson and John Blyth as well as artwork by Jurek Putter which tells the story of St Margaret of Scotland.
+The pipe organ dates to 1872 and was constructed by G.M Holdich.
+The shrine of St Margaret of Scotland is housed in the Lady Chapel and contains a relic of St Margaret which was returned to Scotland from the Escorial, Spain in 1862.
+The relic returned to Dunfermline in 2008.
 It is housed in gothic reliquary.

 Tulliallan Old Kirkyard